YiqiSun1/lab-productivity_andy/README.md

 1. Clone this repo and cd into the resulting folder.

-1. Open the file `p_macro` in vim.
+1. Open the file `p_macro` in Vim.
    You should see contents that look like
    ```
    ^y$iprint("^[A=", ^[pa)^[^
    ```
-   This is the "source code" for the macro, and is the sequence of key presses that will be sent to vim whenever you activate the macro.
+   This is the "source code" for the macro, and is the sequence of key presses that will be sent to Vim whenever you activate the macro.
    The `^[` characters should appear in a slightly different color, and if you move your cursor over them, you'll notice they behave like a single character.
    This is how the `Esc` key gets rendered in the terminal, so each of these characters will cause the `Esc` key to be pressed.